Please complete the enquiry form below and we'll get back within 24 hours (48 hours on a weekend)

 Your East African safari holiday ends today with lunch at the award-winning Carnivore Restaurant in Nairobi.

-Transfer to Jomo Kenyatta Airport after lunch, for you international flight home.
+Transfer to Jomo Kenyatta Airport after lunch, for your international flight home.

 Designed for travellers who enjoy the outdoors, are in good health, and want an interesting yet relaxing holiday experience.
 These trips may involve walking, trekking, hiking, cycling, rafting or sea kayaking at a very slow pace.
 Most of these trips are usually a week long in duration.
 These holidays usually include cultural activities and sightseeing that can be enjoyed by all.
 There will be exploring on foot as well.
 Most travellers will find themselves comfortable with the basic activity level trips.